flaviovs/pluca/README.md

 - *null* - the null cache - `get()` always raises _KeyError_.

-- *sql* - store cache entries in SQL databases.

 - *sqlite3* - store cache entries in a SQLite3 database.

-Based on the
-  _sql_ back-end, but with SQLite3 specific functionalities.
+The core package supports SQLite for SQL storage.

 PostgreSQL and MySQL support are no longer part of the core package and will be provided by separate packages.